benswift/benswift.github.io/_posts/2021-05-11-moving-to-the-school-of-cybernetics.md

 Jan '13).
 I'll still be around (SoCy will sit in the Birch building), and I'm keen to be a sounding board or collaborator.
-There are a few people in particular who have trained and supported me to be the educator that I am today, and while I won't do the full "Oscars acceptance speech I'd-like-to-thank-" thing, I hope you know who you are, and how much I appreciate it.
+There are a few people in particular who have trained and supported me to be the educator that I am today, and while I won't do the full "I'd like to thank..."
+Oscars acceptance speech thing, I hope you know who you are, and how much I appreciate it.

-To the **School of Computing admin team**, you're awesome, and you've been such a help.
+To the **School of Computing admin team**, you're awesome.
 I'll miss hassling you on Teams to buy weird gear for the Laptop Ensemble.

 To my **current students**, I (and my new colleagues in SoCy) will make sure you don't get stuffed around.
 I'll keep supervising all my current students till